 How to Enroll

-Adventure Play is offered as an after school and summer camp program held on The Parish School campus Monday – Thursday from 3:15 – 5:30 p.m.
+Adventure Play is offered as an after school program held on The Parish School campus Monday – Thursday from 3:15 – 5:30 p.m.
 It is open to all children (public or private) between the ages of 6-12 years old.
 Students have to opportunity to attend 2 or 4 days per week.
 Sibling discount available!

 To enroll in the Adventure Play after school program, complete the Adventure Play Enrollment Packet (PDF) and return to our business office.
 For Adventure Play Summer Camp, visit the Camp Acorn section of our website.